mendix/docs/content/apidocs-mxsdk/mxsdk/faq.md

 When changing these components, make sure to use the [reverse engineering tool](generating-code-from-the-model) to increase your chances of successfully building a script that creates valid models.

+## 1.6 What the heck are these "promises" anyway?

+Glad you asked.
+We put together a page on [Working with when.js and Promises in TypeScript](working-with-when.js-and-promises-in-typescript).
+We're happy to tell you all about it!

-## Common error messages
+## 2 Common Error Messages

-### Delta rejected, delta queue connection has closed
+### 2.1 Delta rejected, delta queue connection has closed

 This error message is shown when making changes on a model, but the connection to the Online Working Copy on the Model Server has already been closed.
 This sometimes happens if your script executes a commit too quickly, without waiting until all model updates have been executed.

-### JS Allocation failed - process out of memory
+### 2.2 JS Allocation failed – process out of memory

 This can happen when you open a huge model and then load a lot of documents (e.g. pages, microflows).
 You can increase the memory available to your script by running it using the max-old-space-size flag and an appropriate memory size in MB:

 `node --max-old-space-size=4096 script.js`

-## What the heck are these "promises" anyway?

-Glad you asked.
-We put together a page on [Working with when.js and promises in TypeScript](working-with-when.js-and-promises-in-typescript).
-We're happy to tell you all about it!